-- 1 If you are \\\\\, you aren't married. - 2 A(n) doesn't have brothers or sisters. - 3 The word describes your husband, wife, or the person that you live with. - 4 If you are married and then you end the marriage, you are \\\\\. - 5 In families only the father or the mother lives with the children. - 6 Approximately 800,000 babies are every year in the UK.

-8 ( ) 1.02 Listen to three people talking about their families.
+- 1 If you are single, you aren't married. - 2 A(n) only child doesn't have brothers or sisters. - 3 The word partner describes your husband, wife, or the person that you live with. - 4 If you are married and then you end the marriage, you are divorced. - 5 In one-parent families only the father or the mother lives with the children. - 6 Approximately 800,000 babies are born every year in the UK. - 8 1.02 Listen to three people talking about their families.
 Choose the correct alternative.
-Write the answers in your notebook.

-- 1 Joshua is a child/a teenager.
-He has a big/small family. - 2 Olivia is a child/a teenager.
+Write the answers in your notebook. - 1 Joshua is a child a teenager.
+He has a big/small family. - 2 Olivia is a child/a teenage.
 She has got a big/small family.
 She lives with her father/grandfather.
 She spends a lot of time with her aunt/cousin. - 3 Jessica is a senior citizen.
 She's got four/twelve grandchildren.
-She is married/divorced. - Work with a partner.
+She is married/divorced. - 9 Work with a partner.
 Tell them about your family using words from this page.

 I live with my mum, dad and sister.
-My mum's name is $\ldots$
+My mum's name is ...